gavJackson/gavJackson.github.io/README.md

 Gotchas
 ----
-The backgrounnd image `bg.jpg` must be 1680x2000 or weirdness may ensue.
+The background image `bg.jpg` must be 1680x2000 or weirdness may ensue.

 About the micro site in the sophie folder